 In the video below, Sammy describes the fear of abandonment as a core feature of her BPD, which is something I’ve never experienced (watch from 1.52-2.15).

-If anything, I didn’t want to spend time with people, and I felt more content doing activities solo during my leisure time rather than socialising.
-Which to my understanding is how autism can present rather than BPD.
-Also, BPD didn’t explain other factors, such as others misreading my facial expressions and sensitivity to sensory stimuli.
+If anything, I didn’t want to spend time with people, and I felt more content doing activities solo during my leisure time rather than socialising a lot of the time.
+Which to my understanding is how autism can present for some rather than BPD.
+Also, BPD didn’t explain other factors, such as others misreading my facial expressions (plus others misunderstanding mine) and sensitivity to sensory stimuli.
 Whereas autism explains this perfectly to me.

 Finally, my impulsiveness is a core part of my ADHD as I have a combined profile.
 Like autism, ADHD is neurodevelopmental, meaning that the signs were present in childhood (or before 12 according to the DSM’s ADHD criteria).
 Again, this wasn’t something that started in early adulthood.

-So although the conditions I have overlap with BPD, I never entirely related to BPD.
+As a result, I never entirely related to BPD.
 This is why when I was trying to work out what was going on inside my brain, my gut reaction was to keep researching as BPD didn’t feel quite right.
 I kept on researching, and when I came across how autism can present differently in women and later ADHD, everything made sense.
-I was neurodivergent making myself ill pretending to be something I’m not 24/7.
+I was making myself ill pretending to be something I’m not 24/7 through trying to mask my autism and ADHD.

 I know that I was lucky not to be misdiagnosed with BPD as many autistic people are, especially women.
 Some autistic people also have BPD too.
 However, I keep hearing stories of autistic people being misdiagnosed with BPD, and it’s a problem.